hacksparrow/apoc/README.md

 Apoc
 ====

-Apoc is a node module and a command-line tool to make Cypher queries dynamic and powerful.
-It adds the following features on top of Cypher.
+Apoc is a node module and a command-line tool for making dynamic Cypher queries.
+Using its **Apoc Cypher Format* (ACF), it adds the following features on top of Cypher.

-* Comments using `//`
+* Comments using `#`
 * JavaScript code within backticks
 * Variables within %% (when used as a node module)
+* Multiple query statements
-* Include other acf files from the main file
+* Include other ACF files

 ## Installation